-- develop scientific knowledge and conceptual understanding through specific disciplines of biology, chemistry and physics
+- develop scientific knowledge and conceptual understanding through specific disciplines of biology, chemistry and physics.

-- are equipped with scientific knowledge required to understand the uses and implications of science, today and for the future.
+- are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.